 More Substantive Application Materials

 Now that you have legal experience as a 1L summer intern, make sure to update your resume.
 You should also include any clinics you plan to enroll in for the Fall or Spring, as well as any student organizations you continue to be involved with (highlighting any leadership roles).
 Your 2L cover letters should reflect the experience you gained throughout your 1L academic year and summer.
-If you were able to create a writing sample this summer, be sure to ask for permission to use the sample before you leave your internship.
+If you were able to create a writing sample this summer, be sure to ask for permission to use the sample (with redactions as appropriate) before you leave your internship.
 OPIA is happy to review your new materials before you start applying for 2L summer jobs.